bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 ### Before merging adjacent rests

+_Here is an excerpted view of the dataset before adjacent rests are merged together._

 ![Before merging]({{ site.baseurl }}/images/rests_before_merging.png)

 ### After merging adjacent rests

 ![After merging]({{ site.baseurl }}/images/rests_after_merging.png)

-_The 'note' rows are left alone.
-Only the rests in adjacent rows are merged together with durations summed - there are additional rests in the dataset, not shown._
+_The non-rest rows are left alone.
+Only the rests in adjacent rows are merged together with durations summed.
+The one adjacent pair of rests remaining in the above view lies at the boundary of two 'Parts', of the Violin and the Cello, so they should not be merged._

 {% highlight Python %}
 rests = df[df['Type'] == note.Rest]